 Ideal Age For A Gold Cup Winner

-Meanwhile, the average age of a Gold Cup winning horse is 8.4 years old and the most common age for the winner is 9 years old.
+Meanwhile, the average age of a Gold Cup winning horse, in the last 10 years, is 7.8 years old, and the most common age for the winner is 8 years old.

-The only horses outside this age range to win since 1970 were:
+The only horses outside the 7-9 age range to win since 1970 were:

 - 2011 Long Run aged 6